A new rumor making the rounds online claims Timothée Chalamet may finally be heading to the comic book movie genre.

 In Avengers: Infinity War, it’s revealed that Thanos destroyed Xandar to obtain the Power Stone.
 Xandar is the home world of the Nova Corps in the Marvel universe.

-That destruction could easily be used to introduce Richard Rider as the last surviving Nova, a storyline similar to the classic Annihilation comic book event from two decades ago.
-This way, they could also avoid going with the origin story for Richard Rider, which is basically a take on Green Lantern and Spider-Man.
+That destruction could easily be used to introduce Richard Rider as the last surviving Nova — a storyline similar to the classic Annihilation comic book event from roughly two decades ago.

-Various rumors have also claimed Marvel is interested in adapting elements of Annihilation for the MCU, potentially introducing the cosmic and FF villain Annihilus.
+Various rumors have claimed Marvel is interested in adapting elements of Annihilation for the MCU, potentially introducing the cosmic villain Annihilus.

 Other Cosmic Characters Could Follow

-If Nova does enter the MCU, it could open the door for more cosmic heroes.
+If Nova does enter the MCU, it could open the door for other cosmic heroes.

-Quasar, the Cosmic Avenger, Wendell Vaughn, would be a natural addition to that side of the universe.
+Quasar, the cosmic Avenger Wendell Vaughn, would be a natural addition to that side of the universe.
+Austin Butler has previously been floated by fans as a strong pick for the role.